Khang-T-Nguyen/SimpleTweet/README.md

 ## SimpleTweet
-SimpleTweet is an Android app that allows a user to view his Twitter timeline using Twitter REST API.
+SimpleTweet is an Android app that permits users to view their Twitter timeline using Twitter REST API.
 Time spent: 5 hours
 ### User Stories